-Under Section 3.6.1.
-Senior Committees
+Under Section 3.6.
+Committees

-That the following be designated as senior committees and boards; with duties, powers and responsibilities as indicated:
+-That the following be designated as senior committees andboards; with duties, powers and responsibilities as indicated:

-1. Accounting Principles Board

-Its actions shall be governed by its "charter" as previously approved by the Council.

-2. Committee on Admissions

-Its actions shall be governed by section 3.6.2.5 of the by-laws.

-3. Board of Examiners

-Its actions shall be governed by section 3.6.2.4 of the by-laws.

-4. Committee on Professional Ethics

-Its actions shall be governed by section 3.6.2.2 of the by-laws.

-5. Professional Development Board

-(1) The permanent organizational structure of the professional development project shall be a Division of the American Institute of Certified Public Accountants, occupying space at the Institute offices and using, whenever possible, general Institute services.
+- 1. Accounting Principles Board - Its actions shall be governed by its "charter" as previously-approved by the Council. - 2.
+Committee on Admissions - Its actions shall be governed by section 3.6.2.5 of the bylaws. - 3.
+Board of Examiners - Its actions shall be governed by section 3.6.2.4 of the bylaws. - 4.
+Committee on Professional Ethics - Its actions shall be governed by section 3.6.2.2 of the-bylaws. - 5.
+Professional Development Board - (1) The permanent organizational structure of the professional development project shall be a Division of the American Institute of Certified Public Accountants, occupying space at the Institute offices and using, whenever possible, general Institute services.

+- 1. The APB will terminate when the FASB becomes operational in the spring of 1973. - 2.
+The Committee on Admissions is unnecessary if the experience requirement for membership is dropped. - 3. and 4.
+To eliminate these sections as unnecessary in view of the listing of senior committees in the new section 1 of this Council resolution and the bylaw provisions describing the operation of those which also are permanent committees. - -5.
+To leave to the Board of Directors, which has the responsibility for the operational procedures of other divisions of the Institute, such matters as organization, financial policy, size of committee, and term of office.

-- (2) The Professional Development Division shall be operated on a business basis, and revenues from the professional development program should cover all direct and allocated costs. - (3) The Board of Managers shall consist of five members, each appointed for a term of five years, with one member being appointed each year, and members of the Board being eligible for reappointment. - (4) The Director of the Professional Development Division shall be employed by, as well as administratively responsible to, the Administrative Vice President.
+- (2) The Professional Development Division shall be operated on a business basis, and revenues from the professional development program should cover all direct and allocated costs. - (3) The Board of Managers shall consist of five members, each appointed for a term of five years, with one-member being appointed each year, and members of the Board being eligible for reappointment. - (4) The Director of the Professional Development Division shall be employed by, as well as administratively responsible to, the Administrative Vice President.